 Alcohol and smoking

 First, don’t order alcohol at lunch unless your clients do and you know it's not going to violate company policy.
-It usually does, but not always, so check with you boss.
+It usually does, but not always, so check with your boss.
 If you do order an adult beverage only order one, and be sure it’s not something on the rocks.
 It's not a Mad Men episode, so it’s best to order beer or wine.
 Don't leave the table to go smoke.
 When you return the smell of smoke returns with you.
 You can't smell it, but everyone else can.
 The same applies to weed.
 Anyone who’s been to college (or high school) knows what weed smells like (even if they didn’t inhale) and you need to recognize this is a business situation and throttle back just a tad.

 Placing your order

 You being fed is not the primary reason for this particular gathering of the business minds.
 Delays mean less time to talk business and develop relationships.
 Indecisiveness on your part doesn't reflect well on your ability to handle work-related matters either.
-You need to know if you are guilty of any business lunch don'ts and avoid lunch blunders to make the best impression.
-Here are some important etiquette do's and don'ts:
+You need to know if you are guilty of any business lunch don'ts and avoid lunch blunders so you can make the best impression.
+You got this, but here’s some important etiquette do's and don'ts:

 With knowledge and preparation, you can easily slay at your next business lunch meeting.
 Don't underestimate how important style and finesse are to your professional success.
 Once you understand that and demonstrate new behaviors, you will set yourself apart from the crowd.